Nigerian traditional rulers: Titles

 Onojie is used by the Esan peoples to refer to their various rulers in Edo State, while the Afamai people use Otaru and Okwokpellagbe.
 Other titles are also used.

 The Itsekiri people of Warri Kingdom address their traditional ruler with the Olu of Warri title.
-This is one of the oldest kingdoms in Nigeria.

 Among the Urhobos and Isokos of Delta State, the general title used is Ovie.
 Some clans use related titles however, such as Orodje, Orosuen, Ohworode, Odion-Ologbo, and Odio r'Ode.

 Obong is likewise used by the Efik, Ibibio and Annang peoples of Cross River and Akwa Ibom States.

-Oba is also used by the Yoruba peoples to refer to their various rulers, though other titles such as Ooni, Alake, Alaafin, Awujale, Olomu, Akarigbo, Orangun, Olu'wo, Eleko, Soun, Olumushin and Eburu are also used, specific to the people and/or place ruled.
+Among the Igbo people in the South-East, Eze, Igwe and Obi are typically used to denote rulers.

+The Ijaws, an ethnic group of the Niger Delta, refer to their kings by a variety of titles; Pere, Obanema, Mingi, Obanobhan, Ibenanaowei or Amanyanabo.

+Among the Eleme people of Rivers State in the South-South, the king is sometimes referred to as an Emere but is also otherwise known as an Oneh Eh Eleme.
+Other titles include Oneh Eh Nchia, Oneh Eh Odido, and Oneh Eh Eta.